Table of Contents

 There have been some bracket busters that have made their way to the Final Four of late, especially in the last decade.

-Contrast that with the eight seeds, who have gone five times, and the 11 seeds, who have gone four times.
+Contrast that with the eight seeds, who have gone six times, and the 11 seeds, who have gone five times.

-5. Three and five seeds are almost always an underdog, but perform pretty well.
+5. 3 and 5 seeds are almost always underdogs but perform well

 Over a decade, teams seeded third came into their Elite Eight games as the underdog in all 12 games.
 They are 6-6 overall, and 7-5 against the spread.